Reviews You Can Rely On

 Doesn't map and remember rooms

 The Eufy 11S Max relies on basic bounce-based navigation, moving along until it hits an object and then turns around and ventures in a different direction, much like a pinball game.
 This often leads to it missing spots at random.
 Because of this low-tech approach, it's also not the best object avoider.
 It barreled into shoes, spun in circles on our fake poo, and eventually zoomed off to eat a sock in our obstacle course tests.
 You'll have to develop a thorough tidy-up routine before letting this robot loose to avoid these hang-ups.
 When the battery runs low, it heads back to its dock—but it doesn't remember where it left off.
 So in bigger homes, some of those farther-out rooms might not get as much love as they should.
-The Roborock Q5 Max+ offers a smarter alternative with LiDAR mapping and progress tracking, ensuring it finishes the job thoroughly, though you'll have to pay a couple of hundred dollars more for the increased intelligence.
+Some of the premium options, like the Roborock Saros 10R, have LiDAR mapping and progress tracking, ensuring it finishes the job thoroughly, though you'll have to pay a couple of hundred dollars more for the increased intelligence.
 The big deciding factor is if you're willing to spend the time to pick up stray socks or cords before letting the vacuum roam.
 If that doesn't bother you—and you don't mind the occasional hiccup—the 11S Max is a great little helper that's often on sale for around $150, making it an easy entry point into the convenience of robot vacuums.

 SPECIFICATIONS